top of page

 Method and Tradition

-Ashtanga yoga was codified and popularized by K. Pattabhi Jois, student of Sri Krishnamacharya, in the early twentieth century, as the modern form of traditional classical Indian yoga.
-Heir of the Ashtanga lineage is now paramaguru Sharath Jois, grandson and pupil of Guruji.
+Ashtanga yoga was codified and popularized by K. Pattabhi Jois, a student of Krishnamacharya, in the early twentieth century, as the modern form of traditional classical Indian yoga.
+The heir of the Ashtanga yoga lineage

 "Yoga is an internal practice.
 The rest is just a circus"